spoonsso/dannce/README.md

 |\_\_+--Camera2_params.mat

-See ./demo/calibrd18_black6_mouseone_green/ for more details.
+See the demos for more details.

-The videos in the demo are too big to be uploaded, and can be found here:

-calibrd18_black6_mouseone_green: https://www.dropbox.com/sh/q385p1689zdw8iz/AABPuxCyUBHffFZnGEmbOwQMa?dl=0
-calibrd18_black6_mousetwo_green: https://www.dropbox.com/sh/1xvpe8e97x53ah6/AACaY3N7E-WzINoqY2ggFa6va?dl=0

 ## Hand-Labeling
 For fine-tuning DANNCE to work with your animal and system, we developed a labeling GUI, which can be found in a separate repo: https://github.com/diegoaldarondo/Label3D.
-When labeling is completed, the labels can be used to train DANNCE (see below).
+The `Label3D` repository should be cloned with `DANNCE` automatically as a submodule when using `git clone --recursive https://github.com/spoonsso/DANNCE` When labeling is completed, the labels can be used to train DANNCE (see below).

 ## Training The COMfinder U-Net
 DANNCE requires a reasonable estimate of the 3D position of the animal in each frame.
 We obtain this by triangulating the 2D COM of the animal in each frame.
 Our U-Net is brittle and typically requires some additional training data to get it working on new views, new environments, and new species.
 If working with hand-labeled data, your same data structures can be used to train the COMfinder network.